" "

 Both companies recommend connecting via Ethernet cable, as opposed to WiFi.
 In any case, these speed minimums should be quite easily achievable, but the ping scores can be blown out of the water by shared bandwidth, peak times, using WiFi, and so on.

-If you’re unhappy with your current online gaming situation and your internet provider, it may be time to think about switching.
-However, you need to do a bit of homework to make sure you’re not just switching into another nightmare.
-There are a few things that you might want to keep in mind before switching:
+If you’re unhappy with your current online gaming experience and your internet provider, it may be time to think about switching.
+However, there are a few things that you might want to keep in mind:

 • Cheapest isn’t always best – cheap plans often come on the slower NBN speed tiers, and only a few traffic routes (i.e. through an interstate city instead of your own)

-• Buying a fast enough plan to meet your household needs
+• Choose a fast enough internet speed to meet your household needs

 • Ping or latency is more important than outright download speeds